 During the establishment phase and the first growing season throughout summer, it is advised to use irrigation on all green roof types and climates.
-Afterwards, irrigation is only necessary on extensive green roofs in arid climates and temperate climates with dry periods [24].
+Afterwards, irrigation is only necessary on extensive green roofs in arid climates and temperate climates with dry periods ^[24].
 In this study on Javits Convention green roof, two methods of irrigation were studied: overhead sprinklers, and dry irrigation (half inch tubes with small holes every 18 inches).
 There were two sets of roof plots, one being wet irrigation and the second with no irrigation.
 Both plots were monitored with temperature and humidity probes.
 The intake air temperatures on four RTUs were also determined.
 The ceiling temperatures were also measured under the dry and wet plots.
 The energy consumed by the conference center was determined for the irrigation activities and the savings in cost.

 A mathematical model is presented to compare the results of thermal buffering to a 2018 model using the error function ^[25].
 There was a good correlation found between these two models.
-Eumor fopoulou and Aravanteuos ^[26] calculation has been completed, using the stationary method to determine the thermal behavior of the planted roof and the way it influences the thermal protection of our as in accordance with Greek climate continuous in accordance with Greek climate continuous.
-They are annual thermal fluctuations.
-This was also recently verified by Wei and Ji
+Eumorfopoulou and Aravanteuos ^[26] calculation has been completed, using the stationary method to determine the thermal behavior of the planted roof and the way it influences the thermal protection of buildings in accordance with Greek climate conditions.
+They reduce solar radiation, daily thermal variations, and annual thermal fluctuations.
+This was also more recently verified by Wei and Jim ^[9].

-This paper aims to co ne ongoing discourse on green roof impacts of explorin different irrigation. nethods, with a spe ne focus on overhead sprink dry irrigation, on the Javits rs and Convention gree will assess the rerumidity, and energy sulting effects on tel consun thin the rence center, providing valu es into the benefits and challenges of these s.
-As we advance our underen roofs through recent research, we standing can harness to potential to create more sustainable and environmentally resilient urban landscapes.
+This paper aims to contribute to the ongoing discourse on green roofs by exploring the impacts of different irrigation methods, with a specific focus on overhead sprinklers and dry irrigation, on the Javits Convention green roof.
+The study will assess the resulting effects on temperature, humidity, and energy consumption within the conference center, providing valuable insights into the benefits and challenges of these irrigation methods.
+As we advance our understanding of green roofs through recent research, we can harness their potential to create more sustainable and environmentally resilient urban landscapes.
 By integrating the latest findings into our study, we can make informed decisions that contribute to a greener, more sustainable future.